-A capture mode is a preset configuration that defines how the camera will capture images.
+A capture mode is a preset configuration that defines how the camera captures images.
 The capture mode setting can affect the camera’s field of view and aspect ratio.
-The shutter speed can also be affected, which in turn will affect the light sensitivity.
+The shutter speed can also be affected, which in turn affects the light sensitivity.

-The lower resolution capture mode may be sampled from the original resolution, or it may be cropped out from the original, in which case the field of view may also be affected.
+The lower resolution capture mode might be sampled from the original resolution, or it might be cropped out from the original, in which case the field of view could also be affected.

-The capture mode to choose depends on the requirements for the frame rate and resolution for the specific surveillance setup.
+What capture mode to choose depends on the requirements for the frame rate and resolution of the specific surveillance setup.
 For specifications about available capture modes, see the product’s datasheet at axis.com.